Your Guide To Designing, Making & Selling Laser Cut Products

 You may think that having a written description is only applicable if you’re selling online.
 Not the case.
-If you’re selling in person (either wholesale to shop owners or to consumers at craft fairs), you must be able to confidently and consistently talk about your product.
+If you’re selling in person, you must be able to confidently and consistently talk about your product.
 By writing a product description, you can deliver the message just as easily verbally as in print.

 Having great images are just as important (if not more so) as strong sales copy.
 Whether you’re selling online or promoting a physical presence via social media, photos are an essential part of your marketing arsenal.
 Remember: One amazing image is much better than 10 average photos.
 (Get even more info on the importance of visuals in marketing here.)

 The range of promotional options is HUGE!
 You can do anything from emails, postcards and digital ads to social media.
 Encourage engagement with discounts, gifts with purchase, competitions and prizes, samples, etc. But don’t get overwhelmed by all the paths you can take.
 You can’t do everything!
 (Unless you’re a superhero, and in that case, can we borrow your cape?)
 Instead, focus on one or two techniques and really nail them.